atbcb/usab-uswds/news/_posts/2025-04-25-join-us-at-the-2025-interagency-accessibility-forum-iaaf.md

 title: Join Us at the 2025 Interagency Accessibility Forum (IAAF)
 date: 2025-04-25
 excerpt: "This year’s annual Interagency Accessibility Forum (IAAF) will be held virtually on May 20 and 21.
-The event will be built on the theme Accessible by
+The event will be built on the theme "Accessible by
-  Design: Enhancing Efficiency in Federal ICT and will take place over Zoom for Government.
+  Design: Enhancing Efficiency in Federal ICT" and will take place over Zoom for Government.
 IAAF will feature a blend of presentations, workshops, and discussions led by accessibility professionals in the federal, private, and other sectors.
 Presentation topics include . . ."